polkadot-developers/polkadot-docs/tutorials/governance/opengov/create-a-referenda.md

 ## Submit a Preimage

 The process of creating a proposal is separate from submitting its [preimage](https://wiki.polkadot.network/docs/glossary#preimage){target=\_blank}.
 This separation is crucial due to large preimages' potentially high storage costs.
-By allowing preimage submission as a separate transaction, it becomes possible for another account to submit the preimage on your behalf and cover the associated fees.
+Allowing preimage submission as a separate transaction makes it possible for another account to submit the preimage on your behalf and cover the associated fees.

 The example below demonstrates the creation of a preimage to propose and approve the spending of treasury funds.